woojoo666/arcana-notes/Readme2.md

 So let's explore how an interpreter _might_ go about computing this.
 When it reaches the `for` loop, it takes the first `score`, and inserts it into `sum`. `sum` notices the change, and updates accordingly. `average` notices the change in `sum`, and updates as well.
 Lastly, `score.#aboveAverage` notices the change in `average`, and updates accordingly.
 Now this is just for the first score.
 Then the interpreter moves onto the next score, and inserts it into `sum`.
 Again, `sum` gets updated, and then `average`, and then this update `#aboveAverage` for **both** the first score and the second score.
 Remember that bindings are persistent, so the first score is still listening for updates to `average`, even if the interpreter has moved onto the second score.
 This process will repeat until the interpreter has processed all scores.

 This might seem extremely inefficient, with these feedback loops going back and updating previous variables.
 However, note that the dependencies in this example actually form a DAG (directed acyclic graph).
 In other words, there is no feedback.
 The order we should compute the variables should be `all scores => sum => average => all #aboveAverage tags`.
 This way, nothing needs to be computed twice.
 And this optimization is exactly what the interpreter would leverage to achieve the same level of efficiency as imperative code, without sacrificing the elegance of Axis syntax.
+As mentioned in the philosophy section, Axis is about focusing on data relationships, and leaving all execution optimizations to the interpreter.

-However, there are times where we can introduce feedback, covered in the next section.
+However, there are times where the code _can_ introduce feedback, covered in the next section.

 (Note that to compute the total sum we could have just used `sum: Math.sum(...testScores)`, which is perhaps simpler, but the point of the example is to show the "timeless" nature of Axis)

-chatroom example

 ### Feedback - Convergent and Divergent

 Feedback is an extremely powerful tool that is only possible using dataflow languages like Axis.
 Although simpler forms are relatively common in imperative languages.
-For example, a cyclic data structure is just a feedback loop
+For example, a cyclic data structure:

 	Bob:
 		child: Alice